adeverteuil/ansible-letsencrypt-nfsn/README.md

 requests take too long and the server times out.

 If that happens you also have to manually clean up and delete the challenge file.
 Or not.
-There is not security issue.
+There is no security issue here.

 # Copying